Samuel Hoare, 1st Viscount Templewood: Secretary of State for India

 Hoare was one of the Conservative negotiators in talks with Ramsay MacDonald in August 1931 over the formation of the National Government.
 On 26 August 1931 Hoare was appointed Secretary of State for India.

 At the Second Round Table Conference, Hoare enjoyed good relations with Mahatma Gandhi.
 As India Secretary, Hoare was mostly concerned with the Indian Communist Party, which led him to favour the Congress Party as the best alternative.
 He committed Britain to eventual self-government for India, but that was not enough for Gandhi, who wanted full independence.
 Lord Lothian's report on the extension of the Indian franchise was considered.
 A major issue that derailed the Round Table talks was the demand that the Indian Muslims along with the Dalits (untouchable caste) be awarded separate electorates, a demand that Gandhi rejected.
 When Gandhi told Hoare in September 1932 that he would "fast unto death" rather than accept a separate electorate for the untouchable caste, Hoare replied: "The dogs bark, the caravan moves on".
 A White Paper containing the government's legislative proposals for India's constitution was drawn up in March 1933.
 A Select Committee of Both Houses began to meet for over a year and half in April 1933 to consider the government's plans.
-In January 1934, Hoare was appointed Knight Grand Cross of the Star of India (GCSI) in the New Year Honours.
+In January 1934, Hoare was appointed Knight Grand Commander of the Star of India (GCSI) in the New Year Honours.
 At his meeting with Ivan Maisky, the new Soviet ambassador, in 1932, Hoare told him: "It would be extremely difficult to persuade the Conservatives in this country [to adopt] a pro-Russian policy if the Soviet government failed to eliminate the source of the trouble which has often poisoned relations in the past", by which he meant the Comintern support for the British Communist Party.